 Many kids and young adults struggle with motivation.
-These are the kids who are slow to start classwork, often don’t turn in homework, and may even refuse to attempt any assignment they view as a challenge.
+These are the kids who are slow to start classwork, often don’t turn in homework, and may even seem to refuse to attempt any assignment they view as a challenge.
 It can be extremely frustrating, especially because these students are often bright and capable in their own way.
-Here are some strategies you can use within your classrooms to help support their needs while still holding them accountable.
+Here are some strategies you can use within your classrooms to help support their needs and help them be successful while still holding them accountable.

 1. Keep your expectations high.
 Even when kids are struggling with finding motivation, you want to give the message that you expect greatness from them.